Providing the Top-Tier Criminal Defense Counsel You Deserve

 A person is considered to have committed manslaughter if he or she “recklessly causes the death of an individual.”
 But what does this mean, exactly?
 Texas Penal Code § 6.03(c)goes into further detail on this specific mental state.
 A person may be considered reckless if he or she “is aware of but consciously disregards a substantial and unjustifiable risk that the circumstances exist or the result will occur.”
 Further, the risk must be so significant that no ordinary person would disregard it in the circumstances.

-Causing a fatal auto accident while driving under the influence of alcohol or drugs may be an example of manslaughter, given the above description, because it contains these key elements:
+Causing a fatal auto accident while driving under the influence of alcohol or drugs is an example of a particular type of manslaughter: intoxication manslaughter.
+Intoxication manslaughter contains the following elements:

 - A conscious disregard of the risk of drunk driving

 - Reckless behavior that caused the death of another person

 If you are involved in this type of fatal accident, it can result in your being charged with intoxication manslaughter in Houston.
 The penalties for intoxication manslaughter are steep and lead to life-changing consequences.

 Searching for a Houston intoxication manslaughter lawyer?
 You can’t do better than an experienced and aggressive board-certified DWI attorney who has trial-tested experience handling intoxication manslaughter cases.
 Mark Thiessen is one of only a handful of Houston intoxication manslaughter lawyers who can truly, legally, call himself a DWI specialist and is also the only lawyer in the country who is triple board-certified in the following categories: